RSPO Facts and Figures

 Africa (and West Africa in particular) is a new frontier region for large-scale palm oil production.
 Many companies that already have existing plantations and other investors are now looking to expand their operations into this region to meet the growing demand for the commodity.

-- The oil palm plant originated in West Africa and grows extensively in this region, but largely as village low-yield multi-crop stands; however, few publically or privately owned agro-industrial estates are currently in existence.
+- The oil palm plant originated in West Africa and grows extensively in this region, but largely as village low-yield multi-crop stands; however, few publicly or privately owned agro-industrial estates are currently in existence.

 - Yield is much lower in Africa than in Southeast Asia for various reasons, including climate and infrastructural limitations and a predominantly smallholder approach to production.
 It is debatable whether comparative yields are achievable even with investment and improved growing techniques.